jacobobryant/biff/slate/source/index.html.md

 search: true
 ---

-# Work-in-progress notice
+# Work-in-progress

 I'm in the middle of overhauling this documentation!
 See the [Biff sponsorship announcement](https://biffweb.com/p/sponsorships/).

 # Introduction

-Biff is designed to make web development with Clojure fast and easy [without compromising](#design-philosophy) on simplicity.
+Biff is designed to make web development with Clojure fast and easy without compromising on simplicity.
 It prioritizes small-to-medium sized projects.

 Biff has two parts: a library and a template project.
 As much code as possible is written as library code, exposed under the `com.biffweb` namespace.